jainilsolanki/Text-Editor-in-C/README.md

 # Text-Editor-in-C

 This is a simple text editor using C which uses the concept of Linked List

-# Refer to DSA_TextEditor.pdf for forther assistance
+# Refer to DSA_TextEditor.pdf for further assistance